 TO ADD AN SNMP SET ACTION TO A TRANSITION

-2. Select SNMP Set from the pop-up menu.
+- From the Transition Definition window, select the New Action list.
+A list of available actions is displayed. - 2.
+Select SNMP Set from the pop-up menu.

 The SNMP Set Action window is displayed.